New Town, Tasmania

-Suburb Profile - New Town
+Suburb Profile

-September 2023 | By Fall Real Estate | 6 Minute Read | Tags: Suburb Profile
+April 2025 | By Fall Real Estate | 6 Minute Read | Tags: Suburb Profile

-New Town, Tasmania Suburb Profile
+New Town, Tasmania, Suburb Profile

 New Town strikes a harmonious balance, offering proximity to city life's amenities while maintaining a peaceful separation from its hustle and bustle.
-It lies just north of the urban parkland known as the Queens Domain, and is home to Cornelian Bay, a safe anchorage spot for yacht owners.
+It lies just north of the urban parkland known as the Queens Domain and is home to Cornelian Bay, a safe anchorage spot for yacht owners.

 Where is New Town, Tasmania?